-Whatever you fancy at the time: a coffee, a simple short meal for eating or a long full sensory lunch for dining, or even a big fat gourmand conquest, the ambience is simple and alluring.
+Whatever you fancy at the time: a coffee, a simple short meal, a long sensory lunch or a big fat gourmand conquest, the ambience is alluring.

 It’s usually quiet as the late afternoon sun goes down in the west as it was when I took this shot.
 The only noise might be the low putt putt putt of a tractor in the vineyards next door.

 Again, you see the gently sloping vineyards on the left.
 (The white smudge in the image is the sprinkler) The air is often scented with gums; Fresh and natural.
 You can almost taste it sometimes especially on those long late afternoons. the bees humming nearby.